cdl-geneseo/r/sections/01-software-setup.md

 x = c(3,2,5,4,3)
 ```

 In the code above, the c() function creates a list of values and we store those values in a variable called *x*.
 After typing the code and pressing Enter/Return, we are simply met with a blinking cursor.
 No response from *R*.
 This is a great example of "silent success."
 How do we know it worked?
 We can check, and that is very much the spirit of using *R*!
-I like to think of *R* as an interactive programming environment where I can ask questions about data using short commands.
-The trick is to learn those commands and how they work.
+I like to think of *R* as an interactive programming environment where we can ask questions about data using short commands.
+The trick is to learn those commands and how they work!

-One time while searching the internet looking for some help on how to use a specific function in *R* I came across a webpage with the header: "I think, therefore I *R*."
-I enjoy the play on words, and more important the sentiment of thinking about data.
-Popular statistical software alternatives emphasize visual appearance in a stunning graphical user interface that provides extensive pre-definied functions in layers upon layers of menus and pop-up windows.
-While it is a natural instinct to look at data in a neat spreadsheet format and it is convenient to have pre-defined analyses and graphs, a great deal of understanding comes from the actual process of exploring data, from recurrently asking questions and receiving immediate feedback at a command prompt.
-The analysis becomes a process more than a result.
-In *R* we can quickly and easily generate statisics, creating visualizations and interact with the data in a flexible and dynamic way.
-In the following lessons, we will explore a number of functions that will help us to achieve those goals.

 As a quick example, to learn about variable *x* created in the code above, we can do a few things: 1) we can simply enter the variable name to look at the data, 2) we can check on its characteristics, or 3) we can use variable *x* within another function.
 In the command console, try the code below (pressing Return/Enter at the end of each line) to see what happens: